 Back in England, Lizzie Vann establishes Organix in her kitchen in 1991.
 An activist, political campaigner, and businesswoman, Vann wanted to create a baby food brand with pure, natural ingredients.
 Organix was born on May 19, 1992, and she made her first sale at the Ringwood farmers’ market later that same year.

 Hero under the Oetker stewardship1995

 Hero under the Oetker stewardship

 In 1995, the German company Schwartau International GmbH, owned by Dr Arend Oetker, acquired a majority stake in Hero.
 This will lead to the formation of the Hero Group, which includes the company Schwartauer Werke.
 The family still own a majority shareholding to date and are represented on the Board of Directors by Dr Oetker himself and his eldest son, Leopold Oetker.

 Dr Oetker acquired the first shares of Hero in 1994.
-The two company had been in contact with each other since the mid-1970s
+The two companies had been in contact with each other since the mid-1970s.

 The millennium comes to an end1996-1999